wwiecek/wwiecek.github.io/_posts/2026-04-15-control-arm-sizing-note.md

 n_C = \sqrt{k} \cdot n_T.
 $$

-This follows from the same total variance formula.
+This follows from the same variance formula.
 Each additional control observation is used in every treatment-versus-control comparison, so control observations have higher value.
 Setting
 $\sqrt{k}$ scaling minimises total variance across $k$ comparisons.